Lguanghui/GHPrettyViews/README.md

-# GHPrettyViews
+# PrettyViews

-A description of this package.
+  A collection of pretty views.